nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 used.
 Required true for Hyacinth Boss Farming.

+BossFarmUsesSeeds: (Default) false
+Spams seeds during bossfarm mode and where boss farm is run as secondary.

 WobblyWingsSleepAmount: (Default) 750
 Timer for WW spam, much lower and you might skip bosses entirely, higher if you don't instantly kill.